nephio-project/nephio/krm-functions/dnn-fn/README.md

 `dnn-fn` is primarily meant to be used declaratively, as part of the pipeline of a kpt package.
 It reads all of its inputs from the resources present in the package, and writes all of its outputs back into the package by creating/updating resources.
 It doesn't have any configuration parameters.

 `dnn-fn` iterates through all resources of type `DataNetwork.req.nephio.org/v1alpha1`, and creates an IPAllocation resource for each `pool` listed in the `spec` of the `DataNetwork`.
-It also uses information from the singleton `ClusterContext` type resource that the kpt package is expected to contain.
+It also uses information from the singleton `WorkloadCluster` type resource that the kpt package is expected to contain.

 `dnn-fn` keeps track of the resources it created by setting their `specializer.nephio.org/owner` annotation to point to the `DataNetwork` resource that it was created for.